-If you’ve been injured on the job in North Carolina, you might be wondering what kind of settlement you could receive through workers’ compensation.
+If you’ve been injured on the job in North Carolina, you might be wondering what kind of workers’ comp settlement you could receive.

 This is one of the most common questions we hear at Johnson & Groninger PLLC, and it’s completely understandable.
 Medical bills pile up, time off work strains your finances, and you need to know what to expect.

-When researching workers’ compensation settlements, you might hope to find a straightforward number, perhaps $20,000 or $50,000, that represents the average settlement.
-However, this approach is misleading for several reasons:
+When researching workers’ compensation settlements, you might hope to find a straightforward number that represents the average settlement.
+However, focusing on a single figure is misleading for several reasons:

-- Each worker’s wages vary significantly – Since compensation is calculated as a percentage of your average weekly wage earnings, higher-paid workers typically receive larger settlements;
+- Each worker’s wages vary significantly – Since compensation is calculated as a percentage of your average weekly wage, higher-paid workers typically receive larger settlements.

 - Settlement structures vary – Some cases resolve with lump sums while others involve ongoing payments.